-The Harper Pom-Pon Squad has completed its tenth year of promoting school spirit.
-The girls perform dance and drill routines at football and basektball games.
+The Harper Pom-Pon Squad has since 1967 been promoting school spirit.
+The girls perform dance and drill routines at football and basketball games.
 Other activities include money raising projects, parades, travel to other schools, performance at a Chicago Bulls game and a winter sports banquet.
 There are sixteen members.
-Half of the girls are chosen in the spring of 1978, and the remainder will be chosen in the fall of 1978.
-These girls will represent Harper for the 1978-79 seasons.
+Half of the girls were chosen last spring, and the remainder will be chosen this fall.
+These girls will represent Harper for the fall and winter seasons.
 Those interested should contact the Student Activities Office, A336, and watch for announcements in The Harbinger and on campus bulletin boards.